-3.2.1 Primary / Front Elevation
+• Primary / Front Elevation

-- Homes should have well articulated facades by providing at least one indentation or projection reflected in the floor plan which is mirrored in roof plan.
-The projection or indentation should be at least 450mm deep (excludes garages); - A minimum of two (2) wall materials or colours (excludes doors & windows).
+- 1. Homes should have well articulated facades by providing at least one indentation or projection reflected in the floor plan which is mirrored in roof plan.
+The projection or indentation should be at least 450mm deep (excludes garages); - 2.
+A minimum of two (2) wall materials (excludes doors & windows).
 Choose from: painted face brick, render; mini orb; face brick in redish aubin tones; "primeline" weatherboard cladding or Toodyay stone or replica stone in rugged/random profile in a mix of aubin, brown and/or warm cream tones.
 (Note: Single course cream face brick in selected shades are permitted.
 Smooth two course limestone blocks will not be considered where visible from a street or public space.)
-Colours and materials shall reflect the supplied palette. - All homes on lots 10.5m width or less shall have a minimum ground floor plate (brick courses) height of 31c (ie; 28 c eaves) for the majority of the front façade (excluding.
-Homes on corner lots should extend the minimum height for walls for at least 3m and/or where a projection or indentation in the floor plan permits a logical change in wall height (see 3.2.4). - To ensure the architectural character is incorporated into the design of homes, a minimum of 3 of the following character features shall be used in any primary elevation: - 1. a verandah or balcony which is a minimum 40% of the width of the façade (excluding garage or carport) x 1.5m deep with the longest portion parallel to the street.; - 2. a substantial entrance feature to pronounce the main entry to the dwelling.
-Choose from: arched portico with piers and separate roof; arbor, gate house with gable roof or an open pergola; - 3. a roof feature for example, but not limited to: gable-end wall; gambrel; pitch over 27° or dormer windows; - 4.
-Toodyay stone or replica to be applied to a feature element such as blade wall, supporting pier, chimney or other architectural feature which is consistent with the character: - 5. vertically proportioned windows in awning or sash style; - 6. arched windows and doors; - 7. architectural moulding, corbelling or quoining - 8. rendered plinths and bands to the entire facade - 9. metal deck roof (see 3.2.3 for permitted colours); - 10. other character features consistent with the theme may also be accepted. - Parapet walls to side boundaries must not protrude forward of the fascia or above the soffit line of the roof (unless covering off the eaves line of the front façade).
+Colours and materials shall reflect the supplied palette. - 3.
+All homes on lots 10.5m width or less shall have a minimum ground floor plate (brick courses) height of 31c (ie; 28 c eaves) for the majority of the front façade (excluding.
+Homes on corner lots should extend the minimum height for walls for at least 3m and/or where a projection or indentation in the floor plan permits a logical change in wall height (see 3.2.4). - 4.
+Large lots zoned R10, R15 or 17.5 shall construct homes with a wide frontage (minimum 2 habitable rooms, plus entrance, plus garage) shall be provided which must be sited so to be parallel with the primary street frontage. - 5.
+To ensure the architectural character is incorporated into the design of homes, a minimum of 4 of the following character features shall be used in any primary elevation: - 5.1 a verandah or balcony which is a minimum 40% of the width of the façade (excluding garage or carport) x 1.5m deep with the longest portion parallel to the street.; - a substantial entrance feature to pronounce the main entry to the dwelling.
+Choose from: arched portico with piers and separate roof; arbor, gate house with gable roof or an open pergola; - 5.3 a roof feature for example, but not limited to: gable-end wall; gambrel; pitch over 27° or dormer windows; - Toodyay stone or replica to be applied to a feature element such as blade wall, supporting pier, chimney or other architectural feature which is consistent with the character; - 5.5 vertically proportioned windows in awning or sash style; - 5.6 arched windows and doors; - 5.7 architectural moulding, corbelling or quoining - 5.8 rendered plinths and bands to the entire façade - 5.9 metal deck roof (see 3.2.3 for permitted colours); - 5.10 other character features consistent with the theme may also be accepted. - Parapet walls to side boundaries must not protrude forward of the fascia or above the soffit line of the roof (unless covering off the eaves line of the front façade).